breard-r/chromesoul/README.md

 ### Do I really have to compile the version from beta channel?
 No, you can wait until it comes to stable.

+### Are my data stored encrypted?
+By default it's not encrypted, that's why you are strongly encouraged to configure Chrome to [encrypt all your synced data](http://support.google.com/chrome/bin/answer.py?hl=en&answer=1181035).
+Please note that it's true for every application you uses.

 ### I found a bug, what should I do?
 Please [report it](https://github.com/TychoBrahe/chromesoul/issues) with as much details as you can.
 Thanks in advance.